-- B.41 Some look to the unique relationship between the fetus and pregnant woman to answer the fundamental questions about the ethical status of the fetus, and the circumstances in which abortion is ethically acceptable.
-These approaches may be described as relying on relational concepts of personhood. - B.42 Savell argues, a conception of personhood that pays due regard to the intrinsic and relational aspects of foetal being has greater potential to explain the existing criminal law, and to guide future developments, than does a theory based solely on the intrinsic properties of the foetus.

-- B.43 She reviews several approaches to the issue of ethical personhood. - B.44 Mackenzie argues that in early stages of pregnancy the ethical status of the fetus is defined in relational terms 'because it is a being with moral significance for the woman in whose body it develops and who acts as its moral guardian'.
+- 8.41 Some look to the unique relationship between the fetus and pregnant woman to answer the fundamental questions about the ethical status of the fetus, and the circumstances in which abortion is ethically acceptable.
+These approaches may be described as relying on relational concepts of personhood. - B.42 Savell argues, - a conception of personhood that pays due regard to the intrinsic and relational aspects of foetal being has greater potential to explain the existing criminal law, and to guide future developments, than does a theory based solely on the intrinsic properties of the foetus.33 - B.43 She reviews several approaches to the issue of ethical personhood. - B.44 Mackenzie argues that in early stages of pregnancy the ethical status of the fetus is defined in relational terms 'because it is a being with moral significance for the woman in whose body it develops and who acts as its moral guardian'.
 As pregnancy develops the fetus becomes more differentiated from the woman.
 Thus the fetus's ethical standing 'is less and less dependent on its relational properties to the woman in whose body it develops and more and more tied to its own intrinsic value'.
+The fetus is never the ethical equivalent of the woman.

+The fetus is defined in relational significance for the woman in whose body it develops the fetus becomes more differentiated from the woman in whose body it develops and more and more tied to its own intrinsic value'.
 The fetus is never the ethical equivalent of the woman. - B.45 Sherwin adds another dimension to relational notions of personhood.
-She sees personhood as a social category.
-On her analysis 'persons are members of a social community that shapes and values them'.
-Thus, in her view, a fetus is different to a newborn and cannot be a person in a ethically relevant sense.
-She argues that the responsibility for determining a fetus's ethical worth rests with the woman who is carrying it.
+She sees personhood as a social category.36 On her analysis 'persons are members of a social community that shapes and values them'.37 Thus, in her view, a fetus is different to a newborn and cannot be a person in a ethically relevant sense.
+She argues that the responsibility for determining a fetus's ethical worth rests with the woman who is carrying it.38

 B.46 Others, such as James, take a broader view of relationships.
-They look to the potentiality of relationships beyond the mother, identifying a 'potential web of social relationships prior to birth' in what is described as the 'pre-birth space'.
+They look to the potentiality of relationships beyond the mother, identifying a 'potential web of social relationships prior to birth' in what is described as the 'pre-birth space'.39